Please wait a few moments while we replace your file.

 The file was successfully replaced.

 Ann Obermann, LCSW is a doctoral student in the Graduate School of Social Work.
-Her research interest is in the organizational health of human service organizations and how this directly effects client outcomes and their quality of services.
+Her research interest is in the organizational health of human service organizations and how this directly effects client outcomes and quality of services.
 In addition, she is looking at direct and or vicarious trauma's effect on an organization, its employees, and those it serves.
-Ann has been an adjunct professor at the University of Denver for the past 3 years teaching Trauma Intervention is Social Work and the Cause and Consequences of Child Maltreatment.
+Ann has been an adjunct professor at the University of Denver for the past 4 years teaching Trauma Interventions in Social Work and the Cause and Consequences of Child Maltreatment.

 Ann received her Masters of Science in Social Work from the Univeristy of Wisconsin Madison.
 She was the recipient of the Title IV-E grant award and concentrated in public child welfare.
 Her undergraduate degree is from St. Olaf College in Northfield, Minnesota.